ISIS supporters escape as Turkish troops near key Syrian town

 Turkish troops and their Syrian allies have made steady gains since launching the operation, capturing several northern villages in fighting and bombardment that has killed and wounded dozens of people.
 The military said it captured the center of the sizable town of Ras al-Ayn Saturday.
 Turkey continued shelling around the town and sporadic clashes could be heard.

-Turkish President Recep Tayyip Erdogan says 440 Kurdish fighters have been killed since the operation began Wednesday.
-The SDF says 56 of its fighters have been killed since the operation began.
-It was not immediately possible to reconcile the two accounts.
+Turkey says 440 Kurdish fighters have been killed since the operation began Wednesday.
+The SDF says 56 of its fighters have been killed.
 Turkey says four of its soldiers and 16 allied Syrian fighters have been killed since the operation began.

 The clashes have spilled across the border, with shells fired from Syria hitting the Turkish border towns of Akcakale and Suruc.
 Anadolu says one person was wounded in Suruc on Sunday.
 Cross-border fire has killed 18 civilians in Turkey since the operation began.